SecureStrux/Deploy-PowerStruxConfig/README.md

 # Deploy-PowerStruxConfig

 `Deploy-PowerStruxConfig` is a PowerShell script designed to deploy the `PowerStruxWAConfig.txt` configuration file to a specified local or remote computer.
-It ensures that the configuration file is placed in the correct directory on the target machine and performs necessary checks for administrative privileges and remote connectivity before proceeding with the deployment.

-## Features
-- Validates the configuration file name is `PowerStruxWAConfig.txt`.
-- Verifies the script is being run with administrative privileges.
-- Supports both local and remote deployments.
-- Checks remote connectivity to port 445 (SMB) before deploying to remote systems.
-- Ensures the installation path exists and is accessible.
-- Attempts to copy the configuration file to the appropriate path on the target system.

 ## Prerequisites